 Prior to the student being re-admitted to riding the bus after committing a third or subsequent offense, the parent must contact the student's principal and give assurance that the student's behavior will conform to rules and regulations.
-Any student, even though he/she has not committed his first offense, who willfully creates a disturbance or deliberately disobeys the bus driver may be refused transportation by the student's principal for willful misbehavior, will be excluded from riding the bus for an additional period of thirty days.
+Any student, even though he/she has not committed his first offense, who willfully creates a disturbance or deliberately disobeys the bus driver may be refused transportation by the student's principal.
+Any student, who enters the bus after being excluded by the principal for willful misbehavior, will be excluded from riding the bus for an additional period of thirty days.